Flat Tax

 When an economy is robust and growing, the impacts of a proportional tax regime on wealth are likewise substantial.
 This allows households to improve their wages, pay off debt, save more, and spend more.

 Likewise, the inverse is true.
-With this reduced structure, fewer options and hence fewer employment available.
-This results in fewer individuals entering the work field, lowering everyone's income and the government.
+With this reduced structure, there are fewer options and, hence, fewer employment opportunities.
+Fewer individuals enter the work field, lowering everyone's and the government's income.

 Russia was the largest country in the world to utilize this type of tax, with a personal income tax of 13%.
 3 To increase tax income, the country switched to a progressive tax in 2021.